-Responsibility for assessment of the GTPA rests with the higher education institutions (HEIs).
+Responsibility for scoring the GTPA rests with the higher education institution (HEI).
 The GTPA is graded by teacher educators within the HEI.
 It is complementary to, but separate from, the Professional Experience Report.

-What is the role of your supervising teacher regarding the GTPA?
+What is the role of the supervising teacher regarding the GTPA?

-The GTPA constitutes the core planning, teaching and assessing work of the preservice teacher.
-It should not involve additional administrative or workload responsibilities for teachers and schools in implementing the GTPA.
-The role of the supervising teacher is consultative and advisory in nature.
-It could include, for example, assisting you to select student data and evidence representing the range of capabilities in the class and the relevant achievement standards.
-It also includes your engagement in moderation discussions to review your use of standards and criteria, as used in the school context.
-If there are any contextual issues that may preclude you from fully completing the GTPA, the HEI should be notified.
+The role of the supervising teacher is primarily consultative and advisory in nature.
+It could include, for example, assisting the preservice teacher to select student data representing the range of capabilities in the class and the relevant achievement standards.
+It also includes the teacher and the preservice teacher undertaking moderation discussions to review the use of standards and criteria in assessing student work.